nodejs/node/doc/api/url.md

 The `toString()` method on the `URL` object returns the serialized URL.
 The value returned is equivalent to that of [`url.href`][].

-Because of the need for standard compliance, this method does not allow for customization on the serialization process of the URL.
+Because of the need for standard compliance, this method does not allow users to customize the serialization process of the URL.
 For more flexibility, [`require('url').format()`][] method might be of interest.

 ### Class: URLSearchParams